top of page

 This is the text that Adrienne wrote and posted:

 Two officers came to the scene and the officer in question disappeared.
-I was taken to a nearby hotel by one of the female officer who put my dress back up and placed my cardigan over my shoulders.
+I was taken to a nearby hotel by one of the female officers, who put my dress back up and placed my cardigan over my shoulders.
 Adrienne and I were taken to the precinct and put in jail while awaiting our bails to be paid.
 It was so surreal.
-Overcome by emotions and flooded with adrenaline I had not realised yet how badly I was hurt.
-It is only when we got to the precinct, and I was asked what had happened to me by the person who took my information and fingerprints that I realised.
+Overcome by emotions and flooded with adrenaline, I had not realised yet how badly I was hurt.
+It is only when we got to the precinct, and I was asked what had happened to me by the person who took my information and fingerprints, that I realised.
 I could tell that she was looking at my face in disbelief, so I asked her what she meant.
-When I saw myself in the mirror the left side of my face was bruised and swollen.
-I ended with nerve damage in my left hand (which healed) because of the way he had pulled both of my arms back at the same time to handcuff me.
+When I saw myself in the mirror, the left side of my face was bruised and swollen.
+I ended up with nerve damage in my left hand (which healed) because of the way he had pulled both of my arms back at the same time to handcuff me.
 The way to handcuff someone is to guide one arm back first and then the other to avoid causing injury to the shoulders, arms or wrists.
+That was not how I was handcuffed.

-I remember staring at the board which displayed your name when your bond had been paid so intensely and praying my mum would pay it before we were all transferred.
-The whole situation felt so surreal and by that point my adrenaline levels had considerably lowered, and I could feel all the pains and aches from the force the officer had used.
+I remember staring at the board, that displayed your name once your bond had been paid, so intensely and praying my mum would pay it before we were all transferred.
+The whole situation felt so surreal and by that point my adrenaline levels had considerably lowered, and I could feel all the pains and aches from the force the officer had used on me.
 It was not pretty, I hadn't eaten in hours (the bologna sandwich was definitely not something I was going to put in my body on top of everything else) and I felt exhausted, physically and emotionally.
 When I finally saw my name on that board I was overwhelmed with tears, I was freed...

-The following Monday Adrienne and I had to go to court to make a plea, not guilty.
+The following Monday, Adrienne and I had to go to court to make a plea: not guilty.
 I am so grateful for Adrienne, I can't say it enough.
 I lost a little of myself for a moment, but she made sure we made the decision I knew I wanted to take but was so distraught to make.
 The cop did not show up in court to hear our plea (this was already a sign that something was wrong) and our charges were dropped 3 months later, just a few days before I was due to fly back to New Orleans for our trial.
 Whatever I lost during that experience was not lost for long.
-It got me to educate myself about police brutality first in New Orleans and then realising that this was rampant all over America.
+It got me to educate myself about police brutality, first in New Orleans, but also in other parts of the world, and realising that this was rampant all over America.
 The system is so fucked up and corrupted, but I came out of this feeling so loved and empowered.

 It saddens me that we are still here, at the same place, if not worse than we were 10, 50, 100, 200 years ago.
 Will we ever learn?